Tommy Burleson: Olympic team

 During the 1972 Olympics held in Munich, Burleson unwittingly walked into a parking lot where the Israeli hostages were brought before they were removed by helicopter from the Olympic village and later massacred.
 Burleson was held at gunpoint against a wall by one of the terrorists, and told not to move or look at the hostages as they came through the parking lot.
 He is the last athlete who had any contact with the Israeli Olympians 45 minutes before they died.

 Burleson was also a member of the 1972 U.S. Olympic Basketball Team that lost a controversial gold medal game to the Soviet Union.
 The entire 1972 Olympic Basketball team believed they had been cheated and voted unanimously to not accept the silver.
-Burleson did not play vs. the USSR, suspended by coach Hank Iba for bringing his fiancé' to the Olympic village, a violation of team rules.
+Burleson did not play vs. the USSR, suspended by coach Hank Iba for bringing his fiancé to the Olympic village, a violation of team rules.

 Pro career

 Before the 1974 NBA draft, it appeared almost certain that Burleson would be taken by the Phoenix Suns.
 But because Seattle traded Dick Snyder to the Cleveland Cavaliers at the last minute, the Sonics gained the right to pick before the Suns, so the two teams vied for a contract with Burleson.
 After considering both offers, Burleson chose Seattle.

 Drafted by the Seattle SuperSonics as the third overall player in the 1974 NBA draft, Burleson entered the league tied with Artis Gilmore and Kareem Abdul-Jabbar as the tallest active NBA player at 7 feet 2 inches.
 He was named to the 1974–75 NBA All-Rookie Team.
 Playing under coach Bill Russell, Burleson recorded strong playoff performances in both 1974-75 and 1975-76 for Seattle.
 For his playoff career, Burleson averaged 20.7 points, 10.2 rebounds, and 1.7 blocks per game in 15 career playoff games.
 His second season as a professional proved to be his best, as he averaged 15.6 points, 9.0 rebounds, and 1.8 blocks per game.
-Just as he began to come into his own in the NBA, he was injured when Maurice Cheeks crashed into his knee while trying to stop Phil Ford from scoring.
+Subsequently, due to a waning passion for basketball and issues regarding his role on the team, his on-court play regressed starting in his third season.
+In his fifth season, when playing with the Kansas City Kings, Burleson was injured when Maurice Cheeks crashed into his knee while trying to stop Phil Ford from scoring.
 The injury was instrumental in his steady decline over the next several years.

-Burleson was known throughout his amateur and pro career as a good shot blocker.
+Burleson was known throughout his amateur and pro career for his shot-blocking abilities.
 He played seven seasons in the NBA with Seattle, the Kansas City Kings and the Atlanta Hawks.